xmartlabs/xmartlabs.github.io/_posts/2021-03-07-compose-themes.md

 # Adding custom resources to your theme

-In the previous section, we learned how to extend the properties provided by Material, but what if we wanted to define new ones?
+So far, we've learned how to extend the properties provided by Material, but what if our app requires new ones?
-Remember, a theme is a semantic resource set, so we could also have dimensions, icons, or any other resource that will be used in the app.
+Remember, a theme is a semantic resource set, so we could also need dimensions, icons, or any other resource to build the custom app UI.

 ## Defining dimensions in our theme